edelveart/modular_forms/README.md

 ## Features

 - **Accessibility for musicians and coders**: No need for a heavy mathematical background—explore the beauty of modular forms through music.
-- **Interactive Educational Tool**: Use Sonic Pi to teach number theory concepts in an engaging, hands-on way.
-Let students experiment with live coding and experience the immediate connection between mathematics and music.
+- **Interactive Educational Tool**: Use **Sonic Pi** to teach number theory concepts in an engaging, hands-on way.
+Allow students to experiment with live coding and experience the immediate connection between mathematics and music.
 - **Mathematical Sound Design**: Generate complex musical patterns, rhythms, timbres, and harmonies based on modular forms, seamlessly blending math and music.
 Explore the evolution of modular forms through algorithmic manipulation.

+## Purpose and Focus

+`modular_forms` is designed to transform advanced mathematical functions into a creative tool for composition and live performance in **Sonic Pi**.
+One of its main goals is to enable musicians, developers, and educators to harness the rich structures of modular forms for **sonic exploration** and **musical improvisation**.

+- **Not optimized for high performance**: This library is not intended to provide maximum efficiency or to replace advanced mathematical software specialized in modular forms computations.
+- **Normalized modular functions**: Several of these modular functions are normalized, ensuring consistent and standard q-expansions for musical and mathematical applications.

+However, this does not exclude the possibility of discovering interesting mathematical insights through **playful experimentation**.
+As you engage with the gem, you may uncover **new ideas** and patterns that seamlessly blend mathematical beauty with musical creativity.

 ## Installation